 Investment growth and the facilitation of tax minimization are top priorities within our structure.
 The two-tier decision (selecting an Investment Strategy and a Tax Class) creates a customizable and flexible investment solution that can facilitate an array of tax and financial planning objectives.

-Tax liabilities on investment income and capital gains earned by a mutual fund cannot be mitigated nor can they be fully managed in all circumstances.
-Therefore, a mutual fund may be required to make taxable distributions to investors in a Tax Class for which a distribution or type of distribution is not optimal or in accordance with their tax preference.
+Tax liabilities on investment income and capital gains earned by a mutual fund corporation cannot be mitigated nor can they be fully managed in all circumstances.
+Therefore, the mutual fund corporation may be required to make taxable distributions to investors in a Tax Class for which a distribution is not in accordance with their tax preference.